Bureau

 Group: Greens/European Free Alliance

-She is a member and Greens/EFA coordinator of the Committee on Civil Liberties, Justice and Home Affairs.
-She is also a substitute member of the Committees on Employment and Social Affairs.
+She is a member of the Committee on Internal Market and Consumer Protection, as well as substitute in the Committee on Employment and Social Affairs.

-Staff member in charge of LGBTI issues: Sebastian Fietkau
+Staff member in charge of LGBTI issues: Linde Rozemeijer

 Marc Angel